Community Based Residential Programs

 Our Bridge to Success program provides life skills development and permanency planning for adolescents females between the ages of 16-21.
 The core components are preparation for adulthood through skills assessment and skill building, and life-long connections for each youth.
 Referrals to this program are made through the Rhode Island Department of Children, Youth and Families (DCYF).

-Our STARR program model provides emergency placement to youth who are runaways, abused or neglected and/or court-involved.
-Placement within a STARR program is for up to 90 days, during which time the focus is on stabilization, clinical assessment, life skills training and educational assistance to prepare the child for reunification or another appropriate placement.
+Our Emergency Residence program model provides emergency placement to youth who are runaways, abused or neglected and/or court-involved.
+Placement within an emergency residence program is for up to 90 days, during which time the focus is on stabilization, clinical assessment, life skills training and educational assistance to prepare the child for reunification or another appropriate placement.
 Referrals to these programs are made through the Massachusetts Department of Children and Families (DCF) and the Rhode Island Department of Children, Youth and Families (DCYF).